Meghalaya Travel Guide for First-Time Visitors

 The best time to visit is from October to April—the weather’s pleasant, views are clear, and traveling around is straightforward.
 Monsoon (May to September) transforms the hills into a lush, green wonderland with waterfalls in full force, but rain and landslides are a real thing and can mess with plans.
 For your first trip, stick to October through March for the smoothest journey.

-By Air: The nearest airport is Shillong (with limited flights), but the easier route is to fly to Guwahati, then hop in a car or cab to Shillong—a comfy three to four hours on the road.
+By Air: The nearest airport is Shillong (with limited flights), but the easier route is to fly to Guwahati, then hop in a car or cab to Shillong—a comfy three to four

 By Train: Guwahati is the nearest big train station.
 From there, taxis and shared cabs can get you to Shillong.